kitextech/kitextech.github.io/_posts/2017-03-08-prototypes.md

 ---

 # Prototype Developments
 We focus on quick iterations and creating simple prototypes that ideally only introduces a few new concepts in iteration.
 Here the main results are presented.
+[Airborne FAQ](/critical-questions).

 ### KX4 Crosswind
 **December 13th 2019**